SquidDev-CC/plethora/item-transfer.md

 ---

 ## Transferring items and other things
-No automation system is useful if you can't receive an input or output an, urm, output.
+No automation system is useful if you can't receive an input or produce an output.
 This is where transfer locations come in.
 Transfer locations are a remote location that a peripheral can interact with, sending items or other things.

 ### Transfer locations
 To get started, wrap an inventory such as a chest and call the `.getTransferLocations()` method.
 This will print out a